 El Salvador recognizes three legal currencies: the U.S. dollar, Bitcoin, and the Salvadoran Colón.
 However, only the dollar and Bitcoin are actively used, while the colón remains legal but out of circulation.

 Despite Bitcoin’s adoption, the U.S. dollar dominates daily transactions.
 Bitcoin is an option but not widely used by all businesses.
-The colón holds historical significance but is rarely seen in financial exchanges today.
+The colón holds historical significance but it is not available for daily use.